Forex trading for beginners Part 1: Financial Markets

 INTRODUCTION

-At first glance, financial markets may seem abstract, alien, and even intimidating.
-The people who trade and work within them often appear as untouchable experts or higher beings.
 However, if you look beyond the myths, rumors, and exaggerated media portrayals, you’ll discover that financial markets are actually created and controlled by ordinary people.
 While there may be an aura of exclusivity, almost anyone can break into this world with enough effort and dedication.

 Most of the famous financiers you hear about today started from the bottom.
 Their success in the financial markets was achieved through sheer perseverance and a commitment to learning and self-improvement.